falcosecurity/libs/userspace/libsinsp/examples/README.md

 `sinsp-example` monitors the host and any running containers for system activity.
 By default, it prints events of all types and is very noisy.

-To use filtering, specify a [Sysdig filter](https://github.com/draios/sysdig/wiki/Sysdig-User-Guide#all-supported-filters) using `-f`.
+To use filtering, specify a [filter](https://falco.org/docs/rules/supported-fields/#system-calls-source-syscall) using `-f`.

 ### Usage ###